hardscrabble/hardscrabble.github.io/_posts/2023-03-06-configuring-ale-to-only-run-rubocop-in-projects-that-use-rubocop.md

 Aha!
 The feedbin codebase uses [standard](https://github.com/testdouble/standard), which is kind of like an opinionated wrapper around rubocop.

-So, because it has [this line its Gemfile](https://github.com/feedbin/feedbin/blob/2539161b47c71f7b706514b617855726aafc756e/Gemfile#L94):
+So, because feedbin has [this line its Gemfile](https://github.com/feedbin/feedbin/blob/2539161b47c71f7b706514b617855726aafc756e/Gemfile#L94):

 ```ruby
 gem "standard"
 ```

-We get the standard gem and we also get [its dependencies](https://rubygems.org/gems/standard/versions/1.22.1/dependencies) in the bundle, which includes rubocop.
+We get the standard gem and we _also_ get [its dependencies](https://rubygems.org/gems/standard/versions/1.22.1/dependencies) in the bundle, which includes rubocop.
 That means that when ALE tries running `bundle exec rubocop`, rubocop _will_ run.

 If we take a look at standard's docs, we can find a [page about integrating standard with vim](https://github.com/testdouble/standard/wiki/IDE:-vim) which recommends this: